Tony-inc/Snake_Game/README.md

 # Snake_Game
 This is a popular arcade game written in Python.

-Technologies and Principles: OOP, Python, Turtle
+Technologies: Python, Turtle
+Principles: OPP, DRY, KISS